Creamy Vegan Garlic Orzo (Easy One-Pot Recipe)

 This Creamy Vegan Garlic Orzo is an easy one-pot recipe that delivers rich, comforting flavor with simple, plant-based ingredients.
 Made with tender orzo, plenty of garlic, and a creamy dairy-free sauce, this quick vegan dinner comes together in under 30 minutes and is perfect for busy weeknights.

-I’m a pasta lover through and through, and anything with garlic instantly has my attention, so this dish feels like the best of both worlds.
-It’s a simple one-pot meal that comes together in about 30 minutes and makes busy weeknights feel a little more manageable.
+I’m a pasta lover through and through, and anything with garlic instantly has my attention.
+This creamy vegan garlic orzo is one of those cozy meals that comes together in about 30 minutes and makes busy weeknights feel a little easier.

 Spotlight on This Creamy Vegan Garlic Orzo (Easy One-Pot Meal)